Inquiry Question

 Pollination

 Plants have evolved various strategies for pollination.
 Wind, water, and animals are commonly used strategies.
 Pollen that is wind-pollinated is light and smooth.
 The filaments of the flowers tend to be extended, and the anthers contain large numbers of pollen.
-The flowers of such plants generally are small, not colourful, do not produce nectar or fragrances.
+The flowers of such plants generally are small, not colourful, and do not produce nectar or fragrances.
 Plants that rely on wind pollination occur in high densities to increase the chances of successful pollination.

 Water-pollinated plants tend to be aquatic.
 The pollen is released into the water and is transported by water currents to receptive plants.

 Animal-pollinated plants produce large, colourful flowers.
 They may also produce nectar and fragrances to attract pollinators.
 Also, animal-pollinated plants have evolved strategies such as visual cues, scent, food, mimicry, and entrapment to maximise pollination success.
-Such plants’ pollen grains may contain specialised structures such as barbs to attach to the outer coverings of animals (for example, hair, fur, exoskeleton).
+Such plants' pollen grains may contain specialised structures such as barbs to attach to the outer coverings of animals (for example, hair, fur, and exoskeleton).

 The goal of pollination is to transfer the pollen grains to the stigma (part of the female reproductive structure) of flowers.